z00bean/427546s2018/finalProject/README.txt

 CG project:
-Submission 3
+Submission 4

-Week3 updates:
+Week4 updates:
-1. Anti-Aliasing
+1. Ground added
-2. Shadow rendering
+2. Grass texture on ground
-3. Orientation lines
+3. Auto Camera Rotation

 There are checkboxes, respectively for enabling (or disabling) features:
 	Ambient light (Switched on by default)